KelliSmith17/Masters/README.md

 ## Kelli Smith Masters Thesis 2022

 This respository contains supporting materials for the above thesis.
+For brevity, a single lineage has been used for example analyses